Face Serums: Are They Worth the Hype?

 Water-based serums

-- Why it matters: Absorbs quickly without leaving a greasy residue, perfect for layering multiple treatments.
+• Why it matters: Absorbs quickly without leaving a greasy residue, perfect for daytime or multi-step routines.

 Oil-based serums

-- Best suited for: dry or mature skin types, often applied as a finishing step at night.
+• Best suited for: Dry or mature skin, often used at night.

-- Why it matters: Provides long-lasting hydration and helps seal in other skincare products, ideal for very dry or aging skin.
+• Why it matters: Provides long-lasting hydration and helps seal in other skincare products.

 Emulsion (hybrid) serums